libjohn/workshop_attendance/README.md

 - Roster is in the `outfile` directory

-    - Open in Excel
+    - Open in Excel:  `attendance-roster.csv`
     - Use Excel to **Format Tables**
+    - Use Excel Print functions

+        - Change to Landscape
-    - Use Excel Print functions to change to Landscape & scale all columns to one page in the `dvs-announce_append-email.txt`
+        - Scale all columns to one page in the

-- Visualization will be in the RSTudio project root (workshop_attendance), as libcal_roster.nb.html.
+- Visualization will be in the RStudio project root (workshop_attendance), as libcal_roster.nb.html.
 Just print the selected page

+- Email List is in the `outfile` directory

+    - `dvs-announce_append-email.txt`
+    - This list is possible because we prompt patrons for this during the springshare registration process

 - Google Sheet will be in your Google Drive main folder.